-Chambers & Partners 2012 ranks Karon Monaghan QC in Civil Liberties and Human Rights and Employment.
+Chambers & Partners 2012 ranks Karon in Civil Liberties and Human Rights and Employment.
 She has an "unparalleled understanding of discrimination law" and is "passionate, totally committed, astonishingly responsive and unhesitating in her readiness to roll her sleeves up and get stuck in."

 Chambers & Partners 2011 ranks Karon in Civil Liberties and Employment.
 She is "massively respected" for her excellence in discrimination and equality matters and knows all there is to know" on the subject.
 "Bright and dedicated, she takes no prisoners in her advocacy."